Margaret Tallichet: Marriage and family

 In 1938, an agent introduced her to Goldwyn Pictures director William Wyler, who had been divorced from his first wife Margaret Sullavan, since 1936.
 Three weeks later, on October 23, 1938, they were married, at the lakeside home of Walter Huston.

 Before the United States entered World War II, both Tallichet and Wyler continued to work.
 She appeared in Stand Up and Fight (uncredited, 1939), Stranger on the Third Floor (1940), It Started with Eve (1941), and The Devil Pays Off (1941).
-The latter film was released in November 1941 when she was pregnant with her second child.
-She did not return to the screen.

-Before the United States entered the war, her husband was an outspoken advocate for the defense of Great Britain.
+Also before the U.S. entered the war, her husband was an outspoken advocate for the defense of Great Britain.
 Mrs. Miniver (1942), his first Oscar-winning film, was a sympathetic portrayal of an English family enduring the Battle of Britain.
-After completing this film, he enlisted in the United States Army Air Corps and flew in missions over Europe in order to make documentaries about them.
+After completing this film, he enlisted in the United States Army Air Corps and flew in missions over Europe in order to make documentaries about those adventures.
 At the 1943 Academy Awards program, Margaret accepted, in her husband's absence, his Academy Award for Best Director in Mrs. Miniver.

-She and Wyler were parents of five children: Catherine Wyler (born July 25, 1939), Judy Wyler (born May 21, 1942), William Wyler Jr.(born April 4, 1946; died November 27, 1949), Melanie Ann Wyler (born November 25, 1950), and David Wyler (born September 1952).
-They remained married for 43 years until her husband's death.
+She and Wyler were parents of five children: Catherine Wyler (born July 25, 1939), Judy Wyler (born May 21, 1942), William Wyler Jr. (born April 4, 1946; died November 27, 1949), Melanie Ann Wyler (born November 25, 1950), and David Wyler (born September 1952).
+They remained married for 42 years until her husband's death.
 She was also the sister of aviator and restaurateur David Tallichet Jr.

 Death

-She died on May 3, 1991 at age 77.
+She died on May 3, 1991, at age 77.
 According to her obituary in the New York Times, the cause of her death was cancer.